The following is a paid product review for Pagico, a task, data, and project management platform with a clean UI, designed for busy professionals.

 Overall, I'm pretty impressed with Pagico.
 It packs a ton of features into a relatively small interface without being too overwhelming.
 It does take some time to get accustomed to how each main section of the app works, but I can see how Pagico would be valuable to someone working on different projects that have distinct sets of data assets, timelines, etc.

-You can download and try out Pagico free for 15 days, which should be plenty of time to get familiar with its primary features and start to get familiar with the guts of the system.
-Check out all the pricing options here.
+download and try out Pagico free for 15 days, which should be plenty of time to get familiar with its primary features and start to get familiar with the guts of the system.
+Check out all the

 Now on to this week's hand-picked productivity links!